siliconrhino/siliconrhino.io/app/_careers/201910-full-stack-developer.md

 a full-stack developer with good Javascript/Typescript and mobile dev experience, to work on all areas across several interesting projects.

 <p></p>
 You are the type of person that has curiosity driving them.
 A maker that loves problem solving and learning new things.
 You are diligent in your approach and enjoy helping others in achieving their goals.
-If that sounds like you, then you're the perfect fit for Silicon Rhino
+If that sounds like you, then you're the perfect fit for Silicon Rhino.

 <p></p>